 In addition to the quality of the materials and craftsmanship, we think the design is an important part of a dresser’s longevity.
 Our dressers have clean lines and a modern-but-classic look.
 This means they’ll easily blend with your personal style even as your tastes change and design trends come and go.
 Simplicity always looks good.

 Lastly, consider the size.
 Most dressers tuck into a bedroom, but they can also play nicely at the end of a hallway for linen storage or in an entryway to stash hats and gloves.
-We keep a wide range of dresser sizes in stock so you can choose one that works for the proportions of your room and how much storage you need.
+We offer a wide range of dresser sizes so you can choose one that works for the proportions of your room and how much storage you need.
 A 50-70″ wide dresser is usually ideal for a bedroom, while a 30-40″ wide option is perfect for a hallway, entryway or even as a nightstand.

 Photos by Room & Board